German warship visits Japan for first time in 20 years | DW | 05.11.2021

 Kishi held talks with General Eberhard Zorn on Friday morning, with Germany's top military commander stating that the deployment of the Bayern "is part of the demonstration of our Indo-Pacific guidelines."

-Berlin has in recent months stepped up its engagement in the Indo-Pacific and unveiled a new strategic approach to the region in September 2020.
+Berlin has in recent months stepped up its engagement in the Indo-Pacific region, after unveiling a new strategic approach to the region in September 2020.

 That change in strategy reflects broader international concern about China's growing clout and assertiveness in the region, notably in the South China Sea, where Beijing has unilaterally occupied and fortified islands that are claimed by other countries like the Philippines and Vietnam.

-There is also concern about Beijing's attitude towards human rights and the rule of law in the region.
+There is also concern about Beijing's attitude toward human rights and the rule of law in the region.

 Kishi welcomed the arrival of the 4,400-ton warship in Tokyo, saying, "In the East China Sea and the South China Sea, we see unilateral attempts to change the status quo based on force and these problems are a common concern not only in Asia but also the rest of the world, including Europe."

-With Beijing showing no indication of toning down its aggressiveness towards other governments in the region, Tokyo is working hard to deepen existing security alliances and make new friends.
+With Beijing showing no indication of toning down its aggressiveness toward other governments in the region, Tokyo is working hard to deepen existing security alliances and make new friends.

 Japan has also hiked its defense spending in recent years and now ranks among the world's top 10 military powers, according to the Stockholm International Peace Research Institute.

-Officially, though, Tokyo still limits itself to self-defense and bans first strikes under its post World War II pacifist constitution.
+Officially, though, Tokyo still limits itself to self-defense and has banned first strikes under its post World War II pacifist constitution.

-The ship's visit is 'an important turning point' in pursuing a 'free and open Indo-Pacific,' Kishi said after inspecting the frigate with German officials
+The ship's visit is 'an important turning point' in pursuing a 'free and open Indo-Pacific,' said Defense Minister Kishi

 "This is a continuation of what we have seen with other partners in recent months, with warships from France, the Netherlands and Britain all invited to the region as part of Japan's efforts to bolster its existing alliance with the US with additional partners," said James Brown, an associate professor of international relations at the Tokyo campus of Temple University.